Diversity Outreach Team

 Involvement: Organization of Latino American Students (OLAS), Student Organized Against Racism (SOAR), Undergraduate Research, Resident Assistant, Diversity Outreach Team

 Hello!
-My name is Edy and I am a Junior here at PC!
+My name is Edy and I am a senior here at PC!
 I was proudly born in Guatemala, but was raised locally in Pawtucket, RI.
 I went to an intentionally diverse high school that serves urban and suburban communities which has inspired me to continue serving my communities by studying Biology and Sociology in order to become a physician.
 If I’m not studying, catch me on a run, at the gym or playing soccer in my favorite Messi jersey!
-Finding and settling into the right college may be a nerve wracking process, but for me, Providence College has become a home that I love and always try to make a better place.
+Finding and settling into the right college may be a nerve-wracking process, but for me, Providence College has become a home that I love and always try to make a better place.
 If you have any questions about Providence College or my experience, please reach out! – Vamos Friars!

 Hometown: The Bronx, New York